wmmihaa/Introduction-to-Node.js/documentation/hol3.md

 In this lab you are going to build a Web API providing a RESTful interface to a static *products* collection.
 To do this you’re going to use an NPM package called **express** which is one of the most commonly used web frameworks.
 We are going to cover more about **express** in the next module, but in this module we’re going to cover the basics.
 ## Setup
 * Create a new file called hol3.js
-* Navigate to [hol3.js](https://github.com/wmmihaa/Introduction-to-Node.js/blob/master/hol3.js) and copy the content to your hol3.js file
 * Open a command prompt from VS Code by hitting **CTRL+Shift+C**
 * Import package dependancies by typing **npm install express,body-parser --save**